cosbi-research/QSPcc/README.md

 - [Hardware acceleration](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onemkl.html) by exploiting Intel MKL, a fast math library to further speed-up your matrix computations
 - [interoperability module](https://www.mathworks.com/help/matlab/import_export/supported-file-formats.html) ability to load/save using native MAT file format

-For help on this, adding new languages and other advanced features you may want to get in touch with the Cosbi Bioinformatics lab led by lombardo@cosbi.eu.
+For help on this, adding new languages and other advanced features you may want to get in touch with the [COSBI Bioinformatics lab](mailto:bioinformatics@cosbi.eu).
 We'll be happy to help!

 # METHOD 2: Custom installation (technical)